yarec/yin/README.md

 ### Introduction

-I got tired of waiting for people to design and implement a language I'd love (and not just usable), so I started to implement my own.
-Based on my multi-facetted knowledge of programming language research, I know this language will be different, but I'm sure not everyone would like it.
-You are welcome to follow my development of this language and learn from my experiences and design decisions.
+I started to design a new programming language, which tries to solve the following problems:

+- Most languages fail to learn from some historical mistakes
+- Most languages have a religious following and an over-enthusiastic community, which prevents them from correcting their mistakes
+- Some languages do too little for programmers, some languages do too much
+- Some languages provide too little abstraction, some languages provide too much
+- Some languages focus too little on usability, some languages focus too much on usability and not much on everything else
+- Some languages learned too little from mathematics and logics, some languages learned too much
+- Some languages infer too little about types, some languages infer too much

+Solving these problems will need lots of inputs from programmers' experiences.
+You are welcome to follow my development of this language and let me know your experiences and perspectives, so that I can make the best decision.